 River des Peres Greenway: Shrewsbury/Lansdowne MetroLink to Francis Slay Park

 In 2017, we’ll begin construction to extend the River des Peres Greenway from Lansdowne Avenue in the City of St. Louis an additional 1.5 miles to Francis R. Slay Park.
 Plans include a paved, separated space for walking and riding bikes parallel to the southbound lanes of Wabash and Ellendale Avenues.
 On the other end of the River des Peres Greenway, work continues on the segment that will soon connect to the Mississippi Greenway at River City Casino.
-When both projects are finished, you’ll be able to walk or ride a bike all the way from Francis R. Slay Park to Carondelet and Jefferson Barracks Parks—completely separated from vehicular traffic!
+When both projects are finished, you’ll be able to walk or ride a bike all the way from Francis R. Slay Park to Carondelet and Jefferson Barracks Parks—all on a greenway!

 Fee Fee Greenway

 The much-anticipated expansion of the Fee Fee Greenway from McKelvey Woods to Creve Coeur County Park will come to life in 2017.
 With the project already out to bid, site preparation is expected to begin in March.
 This project will extend the existing .7 mile greenway an additional two miles along Crystal Springs Quarry Golf Club to Creve Coeur Park.
 When it’s finished, there will be a paved greenway for walking and riding bikes between the Maryland Heights Community Center and Creve Coeur County Park.
 You’ll also be able to connect to the existing trails in the park and walk or ride around the lake or connect to the KATY Trail and Centennial Greenway via the Creve Coeur Connector.